vtaits/react-select-async-paginate/README.md

 ### reduceOptions

 Not required.
 Function.
-Be default new loaded options are concatted with previous.
+By default new loaded options are concat with previous.
 Arguments:

 - previous options
 - loaded options